 The amended statutes further require delegates to confirm their participation in an ITWG meeting.
 A member who is not able to attend will be replaced in a timely manner by one of the elected alternate members from the same region.
-In case a member does not attend the meeting, the ITWG, in consultation with the regional group, may replace this member, on an ad hoc basis, by a member of the Commission from the same region that is present at the meeting.
+In case a and the renewed commitment to finalize the reno member does not attend the meeting, the ITWG, in consultation with the regional group, may replace this member, on an ad hoc basis, by a member of the Commission from the same region that is present at the meeting.